Use the following training resources to help you deploy a license-compliant version of Windows to new computers and servers.

 Simply type the default product key into the answer file used to preinstall the version of Windows that your customer requested.

 Note These product keys cannot be used for activation.
 You will need to type a software product key during the installation process.
-These keys will be removed when sysprep generalise is run.
-The end user will be required to type the unique product key from the Certificate of Authenticity (COA) label when first booting Windows 8.
+These keys will be removed when sysprep generalize is run.
+The end user will be required to type the unique product key from the certificate of authenticity (COA) label when first booting Windows 8.

-Download and install additional languages to allow end users to view menus, dialogue boxes and user interface items in their preferred language.
+Download and install additional languages to allow end users to view menus, dialog boxes, and user interface items in their preferred language.

-Whenever customers are looking to upgrade a touch computer with a previous version of Windows, they should be directed to purchase the retail Windows 8 Upgrade SKUs.
-In addition, we recommend that customers who are considering the Windows 8 System Builder product be advised about the touch limitation to avoid any potential dissatisfaction.
+Whenever customers are looking to upgrade a touch PC with a previous version of Windows, they should be directed to purchase the retail SKUs for Windows 8 and Windows 8.1.
+In addition, we recommend that customers who are considering the Windows 8.1 System Builder product be advised about the touch limitation to avoid any potential dissatisfaction.

-If you have any questions about these restrictions, visit the Personal Use Licence website or the Reseller Support System OEM forums.
+If you have any questions about these restrictions, visit the Reseller Support System OEM forums.